EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

 Because as a **turbulent boundary layer is less likely to separate than a laminar one**, this characteristic is achieved by forcing turbulence to occur by drawing in energetic, rapid moving external air into the slow-moving boundary layer.
 This is essentially the basic function of Vortex Generation.

-It is a misinterpretation to use this information to add excessive amounts of vortex generators to improve the aerodynamic efficiency of a vehicle.
-Sometimes laminar flow is desired as it produces less air to skin friction than turbulent air flow - but is less resistant to flow separation, and therefore more volatile to instability.
+**It is a great misinterpretation to use this information to add excessive amounts of vortex generators to improve the aerodynamic efficiency of a vehicle.** Sometimes laminar flow is desired as it produces less air to skin friction than turbulent air flow - but is less resistant to flow separation, and therefore more volatile to instability.

 In conclusion, to keep a flow attached to a body as long as possible, vortex generators transfer high energy air near to the car's body as much as possible.